Getting your Trinity Audio player ready...

 His career was thriving, but Trujillo found himself at a crossroads.
 After seven years of optimizing the center of excellence he had built from the ground up at Visa, he was ready for a change.
 Though rewarding, the job was missing a sense of fulfillment for him.
 He longed to put down roots, spend more time with family, and make a positive impact on his local community.

 That’s when DaVita reached out.
-The dialysis and kidney care company needed a veteran leader to design, launch and lead learning and development at an enterprise level that would provide training, support, and resources to all its healthcare employees.
+The kidney care provider needed a veteran leader to design, launch and lead learning and development at an enterprise level that would provide training, support, and resources to all its healthcare employees.

 Trujillo saw the potential right away.
 “I had been looking for clearer life alignment and purpose, and DaVita is so purpose driven that joining the organization was an obvious move,” he says.
-“Twenty-four years into my career, I finally found a chance to make a local impact.”
+“Twenty-four years into my career, I finally found a chance to make an impact in my hometown.”
 DaVita is headquartered in Trujillo’s home state of Colorado.

 Although DaVita already had a strong learning and development culture, company leaders turned to Trujillo to formalize and unify their existing efforts.
 “They wanted me to think about what they were not doing that we could be doing to achieve more,” he explains.